-|29/6 - 24/7/2020||Creates the tyronZIL DID-Client that performs DID CRUD operations (create, read, recover, update & deactivate).|
+|29/6 - 24/7/2020||Created the SSI client that performs the CRUD operations (create, read, recover, update & deactivate).|

-|27/7 - 21/8/2020||Integrates the DID-Client with the Zilliqa blockchain platform.|
+|27/7 - 21/8/2020||Integrated the SSI client with the Zilliqa blockchain platform.|

-|21/9 - 11/12/2020||Tyron Improvement Proposal #1 - TIP1 consists of 3 sprints that aim to increase security and discoverability of Tyron Decentralized Identifiers (DIDs).|
+|21/9 - 11/12/2020||Tyron Improvement Proposal #1: Three sprints to increase security and discoverability of Tyron Decentralized Identifiers.|

-|21/9 - 16/10/2020||TIP1.1 implements Zilliqa's 32-byte private-keys to generate Schnorr signatures that can be verified by the DIDC.
-The contract also produces the SHA-256 hash of the Decentralized Identifier, which must be signed to deactivate the DID.
-And the DIDC can verify that all Schnorr signatures correspond to the DID-Keys that have their public keys stored in the contract.
+|21/9 - 16/10/2020||TIP1.1 implemented Zilliqa's 32-byte private-keys to generate Schnorr signatures that can be verified by the DID smart contract.
+Introduced the DID Keys that have their public keys stored in the DID contract.
 Release notes.|

-|19/10 - 13/11/2020||TIP1.2 develops the init.tyron smart contract for the initialization of @tyron.did self-sovereign identities as well as a domain name system that implements the .did, .agent & .tyron domains.
-These top-level SSI Domains define the SSI Trinity constituted by the user as the owner of their decentralized identity, the agent providing products & services, and tyron as the technology & open organization.
-This development sprint also introduces the xWallet that gives ZRC-2 transfer capabilities to the DID smart contract (DIDC).
-By using a donation campaign code, the DIDC can send a commission-free transfer to another user.did & keep track of the token balance - find the donations prototype at pung.me.
+|19/10 - 13/11/2020||TIP1.2 developed the INIT.tyron smart contract for the initialization of self-sovereign identities as well as a domain name system that implements the .did, .agent & .tyron domains.
+These top-level SSI Domains define the SSI Trinity constituted by the user as the owner of their Self-Sovereign Identity, the agent providing the application, and tyron as the technology & open association.
+This development sprint also implemented the xWallet that gives ZRC-2 transfer capabilities to the DID smart contract.
+Furthermore, TIP1.2 developed a prototype for donations named pung.me.
 Release notes.|